citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Step 1.
 Update Citus Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If upgrading both Citus and Postgres, always be sure to upgrade the Citus extension first, and the PostgreSQL version second (see :ref:`upgrading_postgres`).
-Here is how to do a Citus upgrade from 11.3 to 12.1 on Postgres 15:
+Here is how to do a Citus upgrade from 12.1 to 13.0 on Postgres 16:

 **Ubuntu or Debian**

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install postgresql-15-citus-12.1
+  sudo apt-get install postgresql-16-citus-13.0
   sudo service postgresql restart

-**Fedora, CentOS, or Red Hat**
+**Red Hat**

 .. code-block:: bash

   # Fedora, CentOS, or Red Hat
-  sudo yum swap citus113_15 citus121_15
+  sudo yum swap citus121_16 citus130_16
-  sudo service postgresql-15 restart
+  sudo service postgresql-16 restart

 Step 2.
 Apply Update in DB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~